• stroke is relatively rare in children but can lead to significant morbidity/mortality

 • demyelinating diseases

-• therefore, clear evidence of ischemic etiology is required for the indication of recanalization therapy (it is optimal to see a lesion on DWI + occlusion on MRA)
+• therefore, clear evidence of ischemic etiology is required to justify the indication of recanalization therapy (it is optimal to see a lesion on DWI + occlusion on MRA)

 • it detects early ischemia on DWI + occlusion on MRA and can help to exclude some stroke mimics